 Why choose an International Board Certified Lactation Consultant?

-An IBCLC is a health care professional who specializes in the clinical management of lactation and is certified by the International Board of Lactation Consultant Examiners® (IBLCE)
+An IBCLC is a healthcare professional who specializes in the clinical management of lactation and is certified by the International Board of Lactation Consultant Examiners®

-IBCLCs have a defined scope of practice and are subject to a Code of Professional Conduct as well as disciplinary procedures as governed by IBLCE.
+Defined Scope of Practice and Code of Professional Conduct, subject to disciplinary procedures as governed by IBLCE.

 As a member of the health care team, an IBCLC provides clinical lactation care.
 This means that after taking a thorough history, examining you and your baby and observing feeding, the IBCLC will form an assessment, develop a care plan, and provide follow-up as necessary.
 The IBCLC will collaborate with other members of the health care team to ensure comprehensive care.